 How many miles can a 2004 Ford Explorer Sport Trac last?

-If you want to get the most out of your 2004 Ford Explorer Sport Trac, follow these tips:
+To ensure the longevity of a 2004 Ford Explorer Sport Trac, owners should follow these tips:

 How many miles can you get on a Ford Explorer Sport Trac?